minhyukjoo/WebPortalRedesign/task-analysis/README.md

 2. Drop

 ## Add
 Under Add, there will be 3 options.
-Instead of looking through the list of other course, we will simplify to Major, Humanities and Other classes.
+Instead of looking through the long list of ALL the courses offered in IIT, we will simplify to these 3 categories: Major, Humanities and Other classes.

 1. Major classes
 2. Humanities classes
 3. Other classes

-Once you find your course, it will appear in a school table (like in Week at Glance).
-This will show the exact date and time, which is very clear for the student.
+Once you find your course, it will appear in a school table (like in Week at Glance, which will be shown under "Drop" section).
+This will show the exact date and time in the timetable slot, which is very clear for the student.
 Once you hover onto the class, it will show a bubble (like a message bubble) for further information like location, Professor name and section number.

 ## Drop
 ![alt text](https://github.com/DanielKolodziej/WebPortalRedesign/blob/master/task-analysis/add-drop.JPG "Logo Title Text 1")
 This will show the current schedule of the student in a "week at a glance".
 In the corner of the course, there will be a red "x" to drop the class.
 This will keep the design simple and easy to adapt for new students as well.
+Unlike the current drop class webpage, which shows "excel table style" information and too many steps to drop a class.

 1. It will show current schedule.
 2. There will be an red "X" sign next to the current class, to drop it.

+(Our group couldn't provide screenshots of current my.iit webpages of Add/Drop because we need a PIN number to access those pages.
+It's currently the registration period for Summer & Fall classes.
+Due to this inconvenience, we will provide those screenshots in the near future. )